The short version

 No working software after 3+ months

 If you’ve been paying for three months and don’t have anything deployed, something is deeply wrong.
+This is the clearest signal that the project is in serious trouble, not just a rough patch.

 Red Flags in Business Practices